 Wouldn't this be a worthwhile family outing?
 It's free, easy to get to, and so much more meaningful than a doing a worksheet.
 They would learn so much in just half an hour walking through the gardens!

-I know some of my students' parents won't take the time to do this one, but I'm going to add it to the list at least a couple of times throughout the year.
+I know some of my students' parents won't take the time to do this one, but I add it to the list at least a couple of times throughout the year.
 You probably have something similar in your town that you can add to your own list of alternative homework ideas!

-Now, how will I get parents on board with this idea?
-Most of them will be thrilled with no persuading necessary.
-But for the few that might not totally agree, I've come up with this little letter...
+Most of mine were thrilled with no persuading from me.
+But for the few that did not totally agree, I came up with this little letter...